HarvardURC/Pacbot/README.md

 The rules for PacBot and helpful images can be found at our website: https://harvardrobotics.com/pacbots

 Codebase for 2021-2022 can be found in the ***master*** branch.
-Codesbases for past years can be found in their respective branches.
+Codebases for past years can be found in their respective branches.

 The current Pacman game code can be found in 'src/gameEngine'.
 The README there describes how to run the game.